rvmaccount/Docs/aspnet/fundamentals/environments.rst

 When an ASP.NET Core application starts, the ``Startup`` class is used to bootstrap the application, load its configuration settings, etc. (:doc:`learn more about ASP.NET startup <startup>`).
 However, if a class exists named ``Startup{EnvironmentName}`` (for example ``StartupDevelopment``), and the ``Hosting:Environment`` environment variable matches that name, then that ``Startup`` class is used instead.
 Thus, you could configure ``Startup`` for development, but have a separate ``StartupProduction`` that would be used when the app is run in production.
 Or vice versa.

+Note

+Unlike in other places the specified environment name in this case IS CASE SENSITIVE.
+Assuming the environment is Development; the environment specific startup class has to match StartupDevelopment.

 The following ``StartupDevelopment`` file from this article's sample project is run when the application is set to run in a Development environment:

 .. literalinclude:: environments/sample/src/Environments/StartupDevelopment.cs